 Table 1.
-Definitions of importan t terms in stereochemistry. or important 0101000110111011.
+Definitions of of important terms in stereochemistry.

-Term Definition Stereoisomers Stereoisomers have similar molecular formula but differ in spatial orientation of their atoms Enantiomers Enantiomers are two stereoisomers with non-superimposable mirror images Distomer Enantiomer with lower biological activity Eutomer Enantiomer with higher biological activity Racemate A mixture of equal amounts of enantiomers Chiral switch A rasemate switch to single enantiomer Epimerization Bioinversion of enantiomers (+) Optical isomer Rotates the light plane clockwise (dextrorotary) (-) Optical isomer Rotates the light plane counter-clockwise (levorotary). (\mathbf{R}) and (\mathbf{S}) According to enantiomer configurations which are right- or left-handed.
+Term Definition Stereoisomers Stereoisomers have similar molecular formula but differ in spatial orientation of their atoms Enantiomers Enantiomers are two stereoisomers with non-superimposable mirror images Distomer Enantiomer with lower biological activity Eutomer Enantiomer with higher biological activity Racemate A mixture of equal amounts of enantiomers Chiral switch A rasemate switch to single enantiomer Epimerization Bioinversion of enantiomers (+) Optical isomer Rotates the light plane clockwise (dextrorotary) (-) Optical isomer Rotates the light plane counter-clockwise (levorotary). $(\mathbf{R})$ and $(\mathbf{S})$ According to enantiomer configurations which are right- or left-handed.